The Gap

 Acknowledgments

-mySpellChecker builds on foundational work in Myanmar NLP:- myWord by Ye Kyaw Thu — word segmentation algorithm
+mySpellChecker integrates tools and research from the Myanmar NLP community:- myWord by Ye Kyaw Thu, word segmentation algorithm

 See Also